munichpavel/oprisklearning/README.rst

 risklearning
 ============

-NOTE: This repo is no longer mainted.
+NOTE: This repo is no longer maintained.

 A neural network implementation of operational risk modeling.